-K, because they showed constant frozen fractions and IMCA/ZINC experiments determined FE = 1 at T < 245 K. For ATD and kaolinite, there was no temperature range where freezing occurred with an efficiency of one.
+ZINC experiments determined FE = 1 at T < 245 K. For ATD and kaolinite, there was no temperature range where freezing occurred with an efficiency of 1.
 Therefore, only upper and lower limits of collision efficiency can be estimated.
 This limits the comparison of contact with immersion freezing.
-Collision efficiency is also a crucial factor to quantify the lifetime of the accumulation mode aerosol in the atmosphere because their lifetime strongly depends on the scavenging rate of particles by the droplets (Seinfeld and Pandis, 2006).
+Collision efficiency is also a crucial factor for quantifying the lifetime of the accumulation mode aerosol in the atmosphere because their lifetime strongly depends on the scavenging rate of particles by the droplets (Seinfeld and Pandis, 2006).